 # 17 Women in Research

-Of the 1,932 people working in science at TU Graz, 449 are female.
-The path into technology and science is still rockier or more winding for women than for their male colleagues.
-However, outstanding female scientists at TU Graz and promising young female technicians and scientists have already travelled this path or are in the process of doing so.
-They show how beneficial it is to give women their rightful place in science.
+Of the 1,932 people working in science at Graz University of Technology, 449 are women.
+The path to technology and natural sciences is still rockier and more winding for women than for their male colleagues.
+Outstanding female scientists at Graz University of Technology and promising young female engineers and scientists demonstrate the important place they occupy in science.

 Why Gender Disparities Persist in Academic Networks